nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 - **Transparency**: It reveals patterns you might not see in yourself.
 - **Authenticity**: It roots your identity in your actual contributions.
 - **Interoperability**: Apps, agents, or collaborators could query your `whoami` endpoint to understand your digital personality — enabling smarter interactions.
-- **Agency**: You can see how you're perceived algorithmically and choose to correct or embrace it.
+- **Agency**: You can see how you are perceived algorithmically and choose to correct or embrace it.

 ## What It Could Look Like

 Here’s a fictional example of an AI-generated `/whoami` summary:

-> 'Nelson is a developer and AI tinkerer, recently focused on social matching algorithms and multi-agent systems.
+> Nelson is a developer and AI tinkerer, recently focused on social matching algorithms and multi-agent systems.
 Tends to post in bursts.
 Curious tone.
 Engages often with experimental projects in Python, FastAPI, and Kafka.
-High interest in decentralization and user agency.'
+High interest in decentralization and user agency.

-It's not just cool : it’s super useful.
+It is not just cool : it’s super useful.

 ## The Future: Standardized, Portable Digital Identity